 When you hire a housekeeper, it’s wise to know the local and international rates.
 The amount you offer to pay your housekeeper depends on the standard of staff you’re looking to hire.
 So a better understanding you have of the different rates, the fairer you can make your offers.

 Even if you hiring a part-time or full-time live-in housekeeper, you cannot deduct the exact cost of their accommodation from their salary.
 Each government has guidelines on appropriate deductions from their salary, which might not be as much as you may believe.
-The benefits of hiring a life in housekeeper give you a great higher flexibility for the property.
+The benefits of hiring a live in housekeeper give you great higher flexibility for the property.
 So this is often the preferred option for properties and families, even though it’s not necessarily a cheaper option.